hexparrot/mineos-node/docs/install/rootless.md

 $ curl -LO https://proot.gitlab.io/proot/bin/proot
 $ chmod +x proot
 ```
 `proot` is a utility to allow userland overlays of files and directories over traditionally `root`-owned locations.
 In the previous steps, `~/.local` was used to reproduce an ordinary `/etc` filetree.
-The same could be done for `nsolid` and `java` (using `~/.local/opt`, for example).
-The usage below helps demonstrate the scope and utility of `proot`.
+The same could be done for `nsolid` (using `~/.local/opt/nsolid`, for example).
+The usage section below helps demonstrate the scope and utility of `proot`.

 See documentation here: https://proot-me.github.io/